 Really want to target you Latissimus Dorsi?

 The large muscle that spans the entire width of your back giving you that “V-taper.”

-What makes the Straight Arm Pull Down different from other exercises is the ease at creating the mind muscle connection.
-The benefit of performing Lat Sweeps is that the biceps are removed from the equation.
-The majority of pulling exercises involve the biceps.
-So many people don’t feel the exercise in their back.
+What makes the Straight Arm Pull Down different from other back exercises is the ease at creating the mind muscle connection.

 The Lat Sweep is similar in form and function to the dumbbell pullover exercise.
 Both eliminate the assistance of the biceps.
 And both use shoulder extension to train the back.
 But with the Lat Sweep you get more consistent tension.